TrumanGIT/True-North/README.md

 True north starts with default vanilla controls configure to your liking. below are mod added keys that are good to know.

-V Key = Power Attack key (you can also power attack by holding left mouse click like in vanilla, change in BFCO MCM menu)
+V Key = Power Attack key (you can also power attack by holding left mouse click like in vanilla, change in BFCO MCM in game)

 Caps Lock (left directional pad button for controllers) – Open the quick menu.
 (change quick menu menu key by going to whereeverYouDownloadedThisModlist\True North\mods\Wheeler - Quick Action Wheel Of Skyrim\SKSE\Plugins\wheeler\Controls.ini)